fbpx

 As a fleet owner, you should spend a considerable amount of time thinking about your fleet management process.

-You should set up a fleet management process because it affects aspects of your vehicle’s operation like maintenance, supervision of driver behavior and practices, compliance, feet safety, fuel management, etc.
+You should set up a fleet management process because it affects aspects of your vehicle’s operation like maintenance, supervision of driver behavior and practices, compliance, fleet safety, fuel management, etc.

 A streamlined fleet management process means you can scale up fast, these are the example of some management processes (Driver safety benchmarks, Monitoring vehicles for potential maintenance issues, building driver coaching programs to encourage safe driving habits, discourage vehicle idling, etc.)